Tejas-cop/X-RAY-Image-Processing/README.md

 # X-RAY-Image-Processing
 Catheters and lines may be put into hospital patients during their stay, and if they are positioned incorrectly, major complications may occur.
+* Chest radiographs are the gold standard for confirming line and tube placements.
+However, these chest x-rays must be manually checked by a physician or radiologist to ensure that the lines and tubes are in the proper place.
+Not only does this provide room for human mistake, but it also leads to delays because radiologists are often occupied reporting other scans.
+Automatic identification of malpositioned catheters and lines is useful for providing early warnings.
+When clinicians are alerted, they can adjust or remove them to avoid potentially fatal complications.
+* There are 50 XRAY image in that Image we selected the 10 image random for preprocessing(apply the filter ).